 An example of a daily structure might be as follows:

-If you are all in lockdown at this time together it might feel like you’re living in a bit of a ‘fishbowl’.
+Even as restrictions ease and seeing others is allowed again, it might still feel like you’re living in a bit of a ‘fishbowl’.
 People who are suffering with eating disorders might feel frightened that you’re going to challenge them on eating disorder behaviours and you might have noticed yourself that you’ve become more fixated on their behaviours.
 Anxiety is rife at the moment and all of us might feel we’re not communicating as well as we could.

 One way to try and combat this might be to agree to have eating disorder talk ‘free time’ – you could agree when you will talk about it during the day, and that within reason you won’t discuss it outside that time.
 Try to stick to these boundaries so that you don’t feel like you’re all ‘walking on eggshells’.